COM-430-20, Strategic Communication (FA14)

 3. Prepare you for the next step in your career.

-Course objectives will be achieved through the following strategies: lectures, case studies, independent online research, readings, and writing, guest speakers, class discussion, final project
+Course objectives will be achieved through the following strategies: in person lectures, case studies, independent online research, readings, and writing, guest speakers, class discussion, and a final project/presentation

-This is a web assisted course - A “web-assisted” course includes regular use of on-line information and forums,
+a.
+This is a web assisted course - A “web-assisted” course includes regular use of on-line information and forums.

 REQUIREMENTS AND ASSIGNMENTS: